stevenj/CIPs/CIP-0062/README.md

 }
 ```

-* epoch - an epoch value on the voting block chain.
+* epoch - an epoch value on the voting blockchain.
-* slot - a block slot number on the voting block chain.
+* slot - a block slot number on the voting blockchain.

 ### Proposal